 There should be no difference between making a nominal defendant claim or claiming against a CTP insurance company.

-This statutory organisation receives funding by levying Queensland CTP insurance premiums to award compensation to injured people, just as they could when claiming against one of the four major QLD CTP insurers.
+This government body receives funding by levying Queensland CTP insurance premiums to award compensation to injured people, just as they could when claiming against one of the four major QLD CTP insurers.

 Nominal Defendant Compensation – The Stats

-The MAIC annual report shows that in 2021-2022, the QLD Nominal Defendant paid a total compensation of $ 32.38 million, with approximately 50% of claims in the Brisbane region, with a further 29% in SE QLD and 16% in regional QLD.
+The MAIC annual report shows that in 2021-2022, the QLD Nominal Defendant paid a total compensation of $32.38 million, with approximately 50% of claims in the Brisbane region, 29% in SE QLD and 16% in regional QLD.

 Furthermore, their report reveals that about 43% of claims are for uninsured motor vehicles, with the balance being for unidentified drivers.